frontendpatterns/frontendpatterns.dev/src/content/patterns/compound-component.md

 ## Problem

-Complex UI components like tabs, accordions, or select menus require passing dozens of props through multiple levels to coordinate behavior.
-Parent components become cluttered with implementation details, and consumers struggle to understand which props go where, leading to brittle, hard-to-maintain component APIs.
+Complex UI components like tabs, accordions, or select menus require passing dozens of properties through multiple levels to coordinate behavior.
+Parent components become cluttered with implementation details, and consumers struggle to understand which properties go where, leading to brittle, hard-to-maintain component APIs.

 ## Solution

 Create components that work together implicitly through shared context to manage complex interactions.
-For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.
+For example, keep a `UserCard` component focused on presentation while a data fetching layer fetches and normalizes its data.